-No official explanation is on record from the Portuguese military or government.
+No official explanation is on record from the Portuguese military or government regarding the Castelo De Bode Dam UFO Case.
 However, the previously mentioned Timothy Good would receive further information investigating the case in the early 1990s.
 And this information would come from the Portuguese Embassy in London.
-It would state that official Portuguese position on the matter, and UFOs, was one of “cautious alert”.
+It would state that the official Portuguese position on the matter, and UFOs, was one of “cautious alert”.
 Furthermore, all pilots in the Portuguese Air Force are under the same instructions.
 And that is to “register the details of any non-identified objects” during the course of their time in the air.

 The Portuguese officials, as we can see, are relatively open about this approach.
 It is likely, however, to be one that is in place across the vast majority of militaries.
 And most likely commercial airlines around the world, if privately.

 Of course, despite this openness, although we know the full details of the incident (at least to the best of anyone’s knowledge) and we most certainly know that “something” most definitely did happen that afternoon, what the object might have been, where it came from, and why, are all questions that remain without answers.

 Like other incidents, though, it continues to contribute to the overall big picture that is the UFO and alien question.
 And will one day, no doubt, prove to be just as crucial a piece in that big picture.

 Check out the video below.
 It looks at the case in a little more detail.